Eze hurts Tottenham again to reignite Arsenal’s title hopes with 4-1 win

 Arsenal rebounded after two straight draws that have let second-place Manchester City back in the title race.

-The Gunners regained their five-point lead but City has a game in hand and still has to host Mikel Arteta’s team in the league in mid-April.
+The Gunners regained their five-point lead, but City has a game in hand and still has to host Mikel Arteta’s team in the league in mid-April.
 They also meet in the English League Cup final on March 22.

 It proved to be a tough start to life as Tottenham manager for Igor Tudor, who has made a habit of picking up good results early in his tenures at previous clubs.

-Arsenal has 10 league games remaining in their bid for a first top-flight title since 2004.
+Arsenal have 10 league games remaining in their bid for a first top-flight title since 2004.

 Eze has scored six league goals this season, of which five have been against Spurs.
 Asked why he holds that record against their rivals, he told Sky Sports: “I don’t know.
 I try to score every single game.
 It seems to work quite a lot against Tottenham.
 It’s a feeling you get.”

-Elsewhere in the Premier League on Sunday, Liverpool midfielder Alexis Mac Allister struck a winner deep into stoppage-time as his side snatched a scarcely-deserved 1-0 win at Nottingham Forest in their Premier League clash.
+Elsewhere in the Premier League on Sunday, Liverpool midfielder Alexis Mac Allister struck a winner deep into stoppage time as his side snatched a scarcely-deserved 1-0 win at Nottingham Forest in their Premier League clash.

 After a pedestrian 90 minutes in which they barely managed a shot on target, Mac Allister lit the fuse with a stoppage-time effort that was ruled out for handball before rifling home a rebound in the 97th minute to snatch the win.